 Residential areas of all University housing facilities are restricted to residents and invited guests.
 Guests who do not live in University housing must be escorted by a resident of that building at all times.
 Main lobby doors for the Student Village are unlocked from 7 a.m. until 7 p.m.
-Other exterior doors in Doolittle Hall, Apollo Hall and the Student Village complex are locked or are card-accessible 24 hours a day.
+Other exterior doors in Doolittle Hall, Apollo Hall, New Residence Hall 1 and 2, and the Student Village complex are locked and card-accessible 24 hours a day.

 Campus Safety & Security receives an alert if exterior doors are propped open.
 All residents are encouraged to keep their room doors and windows locked at all times.